Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

                     cls._lo_inst = LoDirectStart()
                     cls._lo_inst.connect()
                 except Exception as e:
+                    Lo.print((
-                    Lo.print("Office context could not be created.
-A connector must be supplied if not running as a macro") Lo.print(f"    {e}")
+                        "Office context could not be created."
+                        " A connector must be supplied if not running as a macro" ))
+                    Lo.print(f"    {e}")
                     raise SystemExit(1)
             elif isinstance(connector, ConnectPipe):